Umbraco vs Joomla: why Umbraco stands out for modern web development

 Customisation and extensibility

-Often referred to as the “CMS that doesn’t get in your way”, Umbraco provides a solid core which allows developers to build exactly what they need—without being forced into pre-made structures or templates.
-The flexibility to create tailored content models, custom editors, and integrate with external systems is also a major advantage.
+Often referred to as the “CMS that doesn’t get in your way”, Umbraco provides a solid core for developers to build exactly what they need—without being forced into pre-made structures or templates; whilst the flexibility to create tailored content models, custom editors, and integrate with external systems is a major advantage.

-In contrast and whilst Joomla does offer extensions and plugins, the ecosystem is not as developer-centric, the plugins can frequently conflict with each other, and the long-term maintenance can be challenging.
+In comparison, and whilst Joomla does provide a wide range of extensions and plugins, its ecosystem is less focused on developers, the plugins often conflict with one another, and long-term maintenance can be difficult.

 Performance and scalability

-Built on .NET, Umbraco benefits from enterprise-grade performance and security, and scales effortlessly—from small marketing sites to global, multi-language platforms with millions of users.
-Azure and other cloud hosting options also provide easy deployment, load balancing, and CI/CD pipelines.
+Built on .NET, Umbraco benefits from enterprise-grade performance and security, and scales effortlessly—from small marketing sites to global, multi-language platforms with millions of users; whilst Azure and other cloud hosting options provide easy deployment, load balancing, and CI/CD pipelines.

-Joomla can perform well with proper configuration but scaling large or complex sites often involves third-party solutions or heavy customisation.
+Joomla on the other hand can perform well with proper configuration but scaling large or complex sites often involves third-party solutions or heavy customisation.

 Security and maintenance